-Students transferring from other ASU colleges may be admitted to CTAS with professional status if they have no remaining admissions deficiencies and meet the required GPA.
+Students transferring from other ASU colleges may be admitted to CTAS with professional status if they meet the required GPA.

-Transfer students from other institutions must meet the minimum admission requirements for college transfer students as described under "Transfer Credit," page 69.
-The CTAS also requires resident transfer students to have a cumulative GPA of 2.25.
+Transfer students from other institutions must meet the minimum admission requirements for college transfer students as described under "Transfer Credit," page 71.